kyma-project/kyma/docs/03-tutorials/00-serverless/svls-03-expose-function.md

 title: Expose a Function with an API Rule
 ---

 This tutorial shows how you can expose your Function to access it outside the cluster, through an HTTP proxy.
-To expose it, use an API Rule custom resource (CR) managed by the in-house API Gateway Controller.
-This controller reacts to an instance of the API Rule CR and, based on its details, it creates an Istio Virtual Service and Oathkeeper Access Rules that specify your permissions for the exposed Function.
+To expose it, use an APIRule custom resource (CR) managed by the in-house API Gateway Controller.
+This controller reacts to an instance of the APIRule CR and, based on its details, it creates an Istio VirtualService and Oathkeeper Access Rules that specify your permissions for the exposed Function.

 When you complete this tutorial, you get a Function that:

-- Is available on an unsecured endpoint (**handler** set to `noop` in the API Rule CR).
+- Is available on an unsecured endpoint (**handler** set to `noop` in the APIRule CR).
 - Accepts the `GET`, `POST`, `PUT`, and `DELETE` methods.

 >**NOTE:** To learn more about securing your Function, see the [Expose and secure a workload with OAuth2](../00-api-exposure/apix-03-expose-and-secure-workload-oauth2.md) or [Expose and secure a workload with JWT](../00-api-exposure/apix-05-expose-and-secure-workload-jwt.md) tutorials.